Skip to content

 Audio create_sound_cue, create_metasound_source, spawn_ambient_sound

-Foliage create_foliage_type create_foliage_layer, paint_foliage, set_foliage_type_settings
+Foliage create_foliage_type set_foliage_type_settings

 Gameplay create_smart_object_definition, create_input_action, create_input_mapping_context, create_blackboard, create_behavior_tree, create_eqs_query, create_state_tree, create_game_mode/state/player_controller/player_state/hud (via CreateBlueprintWithParent), spawn_nav_modifier_volume set_collision_profile, set_physics_enabled, set_body_properties, create_ai_perception_config